aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/netcore3.1/AspNetCoreWebAPI/template/src/BlueprintBaseName.1/Readme.md

 The project starts with two Web API controllers.
 The first is the example ValuesController that is created by default for new ASP.NET Core Web API projects.
 The second is S3ProxyController which uses the AWS SDK for .NET to proxy requests for an Amazon S3 bucket.

+For more information about how the Amazon.Lambda.AspNetCoreServer package works and how to extend its behavior view its [README](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md) file in GitHub.

 ### Configuring AWS SDK for .NET ###